brichards21/anime-proj-site/index.md

 grand scheme of things, while there are amazing action anime that are being ranked and perceived well, there are also action anime out there that are performing less favorably among crowds.
-In fact, it seems that the action genre may even be oversaturated with the good, the bad, and the ugly.
+In fact, it seems that the action genre may even be over-saturated with the good, the bad, and the ugly.
 In other words, purely slapping the genre of action on your anime doesn’t make it an automatic hit.
 Yes, it’s true.
-Audiences won’t just froth at the mouth at characters going toe-to-toe in combat without it having that special ‘umph’ to it that really makes it a generational favorite.
+Audiences won’t just froth at the mouth at characters going toe-to-toe in combat without it having that special ‘oomph’ to it that really makes it a generational favorite.

 **This just in, newer anime are in!** According to our model, with each